Data management (storage and organisation)

 Data Storage and Access

-When storing your data, you need to pay attention to things like backing up, accessing and transferring data and keeping data readable.
+When storing your data, you need to pay attention to data backup, data access, data transfer, and keeping data readable.
 All research data can be safely stored during the research using the Research Drive tool.
-By using Research Drive, data backup and access are already well organised from the start.
+By using Research Drive, data backup and access are well organised from the start.

-All research data can be saved during the research using the Research Drive tool.
-A project folder is created per research project in which you can create your own folder structure or make use of a recommended folder structure.
-Backup is well organised through our supplier SURFSara.
-We also have a support agreement with SURFSara and a processor agreement for the secure storage of personal data.
+For each research project, a project folder is created, where you can create your own folder structure or use a recommended folder structure.
+Backup is well managed through our supplier SURFSara.
+We also have a support agreement and a data processing agreement with SURFSara for the secure storage of personal data.

 When organising access to your data during the course of your research, you should take into account the nature of the data.
 Personal or sensitive data require a higher level of security than anonymised or non-confidential data.
 When using data from an external party, you must comply with the specific restrictions (e.g. protected by intellectual property) that this data may have.
-Research Drive offers the possibility to set up settings and authorisations in a way that complies with these conditions and applicable legislation [link naar interne vertaalde pagina].
+Research Drive offers the possibility to set up settings and authorisations in a way that complies with these conditions and applicable legislation.
 Periodically check that no unauthorised access takes place and verify who has access to which folders and files.

 Questions related to data access: